partlyjadedyouth/joonyoung.dev/static/projectAssets/wavin/index.md

 Through this project, I learned about **human-centered design methodologies** like the Double Diamond, as well as **various qualitative research methods** such as interview coding, and how to apply them to academic research.
 I also discovered the appeal of HCI in bringing together my diverse interests in music, computing, and accessibility. **This experience was a pivotal moment for me**, solidifying my dream of becoming an HCI researcher.

-This design work was submitted as coursework for **Human-Computer Interaction** course at Dept. of Information Science, Seoul National University.
+This design work was submitted as coursework for **Human-Computer Interaction** course at Dept. of Information Science and Culture Studies, Seoul National University.